 RECHARACTERIZING IRA CONTRIBUTIONS - Recharacterizing is an election to treat a contribution made to a Roth IRA as having been made to a traditional IRA or a contribution made to a traditional IRA as having been made to a Roth IRA.
-Recharacterizing is done by moving the contribution, along with any Net Income Attributed (NIA) to the contribution from the first IRA to the second IRA.
+Recharacterizing is done by moving the contribution, along with any Net Income Attributed (NIA) to the contribution BNYM IS Trust OREGON SAVES (Rev. 05/31/2023)

+from the first IRA to the second IRA.
 A Recharacterization request must be made in writing and received by us in good order no later than the due date, including extensions, for filing your federal income tax return for the tax year for which the contribution was originally made.
 Please be aware that recharacterization of a contribution is irrevocable.
 A recharacterized contribution is reported as a distribution from the first IRA (IRS Form 1099-R) and as a recharacterization contribution to the second IRA (IRS Form 5498 IRA Contribution Information.) for the tax year in which the recharacterization occurs.
-Important note: Under the Nevada NEST Program an election to recharacterize your contributions is also an election to have all future payroll deduction contributions.
+Important note: Under the Oregon Saves program an election to recharacterize your contributions is also an election to have all future payroll deduction contributions."